AndyObtiva/glimmer-dsl-web/README.md

 ...
 ```

+You may delete `opal_application.rb` after confirming that the setup works because `glimmer_component` is the recommended way for serious use of Glimmer DSL for Web in Rails web apps.

 You may insert a Glimmer component anywhere into a Rails View using `glimmer_component(component_path, *args)` Rails helper.
 Add `include GlimmerHelper` to `ApplicationHelper` or another Rails helper, and use `<%= glimmer_component("path/to/component", *args) %>` in Views.

 To use `glimmer_component`, edit `app/helpers/application_helper.rb` in your Rails application, add `require 'glimmer/helpers/glimmer_helper'` on top and `include GlimmerHelper` inside `module`.